jborlase-snowplow/dbt-snowplow-custom-attribution-grouping/README.md

 ## Limitations

-1. This will not work on Redshift or Spark currently
+1. This will not work on Redshift currently
 2. Attributions are not added to the Attribution Overview macro